Highland Community College is pleased to announce that Gregory Cary has been named the new Head... Read More

 MOA 134 Patient Care II (3)

-This course allows the student to advance their technical knowledge by introducing the student to cast application/removal, performing EKG's and patient teaching.
-The student will also learn how to properly prepare and administer various forms of medication.
+This course allows the student to advance their technical knowledge by introducing the students to cast application/removal, Understanding Medical Emergencies, patient teaching, conducting patient interviews, and assisting with physical exams.

 MOA 135 Clinical Externship II (2)

 This course is designed to provide experience related to the skills and knowledge acquired in the Medical Assisting field by allowing students to apply classroom and lab knowledge in real medical arenas.